 - Detox from the pill

-When we take birth control, it can potentially deplete many essential nutrients in our body.
-Studies show that some of the most common nutrients that can be depleted by birth control include:
+When we take birth control, it can potentially deplete many essential vitamins and minerals in our bodies.
+Studies show that some of the most common vitamins and minerals that can be depleted by birth control include:

 - B vitamins (including riboflavin, B2, B6, B12, and folic acid)